Ricky (Trailer Park Boys): Character biography

 Although he often tries to take the easy way out by breaking the law instead of getting a real job, he occasionally demonstrates dedication to work and education to prove that he's more than a criminal lowlife.
 Ricky is known for his trademark malapropisms ("Denial and error"; "Catch-23 situation"; "Get two birds stoned at once"; "Worst case Ontario"; "It's clear to see who makes the pants here"; "gorilla see, gorilla do"), dubbed "Rickyisms" by fans.
 He usually wears black track pants and a Houndstooth patterned shirt and enjoys listening to Canadian '80s rock bands such as Helix, April Wine, and Kim Mitchell.
 For most of the series, Ricky lives in and drives the "Shitmobile", a dilapidated 1975 green Chrysler New Yorker that used to belong to Julian's grandmother.

 To his embarrassment, he resembles the hypnotist Peter Reveen.
 He has also been compared to Elvis Presley.
 In season 8, Ricky gets a pet goldfish named "Orangie", who dies because Ricky fills his bowl with alcohol in an attempt to "party" with the fish.
 Bubbles convinces Ricky that the fish is merely in a deep slumber, eventually employing Jacob and Cory to replace the fish without Ricky's knowledge.
 For the remainder of the season, Bubbles keeps a supply of "Orangies" in his shed as replacements as Ricky repeatedly kills his pet.

 In season 9, Ricky acquires a pet baby goat, which he names "Willy Goat"; Ricky also becomes a grandfather in season 9 when Trinity gives birth to a son, The Motel, of whom Jacob Collins is the father.
 Ricky struggles to accept this at first, but soon seems to realize that Jacob is similar to himself and gives Jacob his blessing to marry Trinity.

 As in previous seasons, Ricky remains devoted to his family, including his new grandson, and to his pets despite his attempts to get them drunk and stoned.
 In the ninth episode of season 10, Ricky is shot by Pvt.
 Dancer, who struggled with Jim Lahey, after they agreed that they would kill someone to solve their problems.
 Alcohol was involved.
 The bullet struck his temporal lobe, sending him into a coma.
 During this coma, in episode 10, a very drunk Jim Lahey visited Ricky.

 At this time, Lahey claimed that Ricky was his biological son, explaining that this caused Ricky's mother to leave Sunnyvale and Jim and Ray to hate each other.
 However, in Season Eleven, after Ricky discovers the "truth" of his heritage, it is revealed that Lahey is not his father, although Lahey himself firmly believed that he was.
 After doing research at the hospital, Bubbles and Julian discovered that neither Lahey nor Ray are Ricky's biological father.

+Ricky has shown a high level of adroitness in regards to outsmarting law enforcement officers, even when seemingly caught red-handed during the commission of crimes.

+A running gag in the series is Ricky wearing the same shirt for the entire duration of a season.